peek/peek/README.md

 #= require glimpse
 ```

-Note: Each additional view my have their own CSS and JS you need to require.
+Note: Each additional view my have their own CSS and JS you need to require
+which should be stated in their usage documentation.

 ## Using Glimpse with PJAX